TomasTriska/Robbie/README.md

-# Robbie
+# R👁bbie

-> Robbie is Artificial Inteligence [IoT] framework for all purposes.
+> R👁bbie is Artificial Inteligence [IoT] framework for all purposes.
 Is written in [Python] and uses [Alicebot AIML 2.0].
-Robbie needs no screens.
+R👁bbie needs no screens.
 Just type or say commands like to normal people in front of you.
-Robbie do command, tells you something or does another action depending on his installed modules for sensors and devices.
-Developers can write own modules and enhance Robbie.
+R👁bbie do command, tells you something or does another action depending on his installed modules for sensors and devices.
+Developers can write own modules and enhance R👁bbie.
 Possibilities are endless.
 From home assistant (primary use), car assistants, airplanes assistants, interactive robots to clever space ships like in Star Trek in future :)

 ## There is Amazon Echo and Google Home.
 Where are differencies compare to them?
 > So.
 It's simple.
 Amazon Echo and Google Home are closed systems with own harware and software policies.
-Robbie is framework.
-You can build own UNIX like device with own sensors and parts (for example speaker and microphone) and use Robbie's code.
+R👁bbie is framework.
+You can build own UNIX like device with own sensors and parts (for example speaker and microphone) and use R👁bbie's code.
 You can sale this devices as your product if you want.
-You can create own modules for devices compatibility and share this modules, do edits in Robbie's code or create own forks and versions.
+You can create own modules for devices compatibility and share this modules, do edits in R👁bbie's code or create own forks and versions.
 All without policies and bureaucracy.

 ## Features
   - Open Source
   - Based on [Alicebot AIML 2.0]
-  - Robbie understands your sentences and reacts (Just tell him "Prepare some coffee for me", or "How many people live on Earth"...)
+  - R👁bbie understands your sentences and reacts (Just tell him "Prepare some coffee for me", or "How many people live on Earth"...)
   - Text to speech
   - Runs on all [UNIX] devices include [MacOS]
   - Primary used for [Intel Edison], but can run on another devices - small or big ones
-  - Prepared for [IoT] manufacturers (just connect your sensors and devices using Robbie's methods)
+  - Prepared for [IoT] manufacturers (just connect your sensors and devices using R👁bbie's methods)

 ## Videos
 [First Look]

 ## To-do
 - Support for [Answers.com], [Wolfram Alpha], [Wikipedia] and other services
-- Using of another bots in network (Your home instance of Robbie can ask for closing of doors in your company for example.
-There can be closing IoT device for door or just another Robbie based server managing this IoT device himself.)
+- Using of another bots in network (Your home instance of R👁bbie can ask for closing of doors in your company for example.
+There can be closing IoT device for door or just another R👁bbie based server managing this IoT device himself.)
 - Voice recognization
 - Support for sensors and devices using [Intel Edison]
 - Support for sensors and devices using protocols
 - Web Admin based on Python's Flask with configurable IP address (public IP can be set), login screen, graphs, console and online modules + wysiwig AIML editor.
-You can manage and program Robbie using web admin
+You can manage and program R👁bbie using web admin
-- Libraries for main programming languages (One can communicate with Robbie using mobile phone microphone and text input for example.
-Robbie can show informations on display and use mobile phone speaker.)
+- Libraries for main programming languages (One can communicate with R👁bbie using mobile phone microphone and text input for example.
+R👁bbie can show informations on display and use mobile phone speaker.)
 - [Python] GUI for desktop platforms based on libraries with nice design
 - User profiles with users swithching ("Hello, here is Thomas.
 Can you do some notes for me?", "Hi Thomas, what do you want to note?")
 - Support for localization and for multiple voice rocognization and text to speech libraries